West Virginia University Robert C. Byrd Health Sciences Center

 The West Virginia University Robert C. Byrd Health Sciences Center consists of five schools – Dentistry, Medicine, Nursing, Pharmacy, and Public Health.
 About 3,300 undergraduate and graduate students learn on our three campuses in Morgantown, Charleston, and Martinsburg.

-Academic home to more than 1,000 faculty members, the WVU Health Sciences Center is committed to education, research, service and patient care.
+An academic home to more than 1,000 faculty members, the Health Sciences Center is committed to education, research, service and patient care.
 The five health schools share a common goal: to educate the next generation of healthcare providers, biomedical researchers and health policy leaders for West Virginia.

 Across its schools, the HSC offers 47 degree and certificate programs and 50 medical and dental residency and fellowship programs.